 NOTE: Only the first 100 users that meet your search criteria are included in the search result.

-- Select any users from the list then click on the Save button to import them to qTest.
+- Select any users from the list then select Save to import them to qTest.

 - The Email field is required.
 If the information is available in LDAP server, it is populated in the field.
 Otherwise, you need to manually fill it in.